 This integrated design for an exhibition joins together a wide range of elements - images, texts, online debates, actions and parts that develop at different speeds, while continuing meditation into the new concept of Post Autonomy.
-All this puts a big demand on the visitor, so the guide is intended to address this problem.
-Since a reading of Post Autonomy presents a daunting task for anyone, on top of fulfilling a practical function, the guide has another purpose, to show how these elements build up a picture of Post Autonomy, that leads into the core of this reading, where we locate the true potentiality of Post Autonomy, a real possibility for change leading to the transformation of art and thinking.
+All this puts a large demand on the visitor, so the guide is intended to solve this problem.
+On top of fulfilling this practical function, the guide has another purpose, to show that these elements map out a mental picture and materialisation of Post Autonomy, and if we dig further, the true potentiality of Post Autonomy.
+To do this, we ask of the visitor to imagine the end of art in order to take part in reimagining a new art, and this is my understanding of Post Autonomy as the transformation of art.